Gender identity data harmonised standard

 The “Prefer not to say” response option and refusals

-Most surveys and administrative collections of data are voluntary, and it is good practice to advise individuals at the start of the data collection that they do not need to answer anything they do not want to answer.
-This means respondents should be able to skip this question if they do not wish to answer it.
+Most surveys and administrative collections of data are voluntary.
+It is good practice to tell people at the start of the data collection that they do not need to answer anything they do not want to answer.
+This means respondents should be able to skip the gender identity question if they do not wish to answer it.

-Due to this question being sensitive for some respondents and the need to maintain privacy, we recommend that a way of not having to answer the question is explicitly provided; this is the ‘Prefer not to say’ option on the standard.
+The gender identity question can be sensitive for some respondents and we must be able to maintain the privacy of respondents.
+This means that we recommend explicitly providing an option that gives people a way of not having to answer the question.
+This can be done by offering the “Prefer not to say” option on the standard.
 This is in addition to the implicit option of refusing to answer the question.
 This is consistent with good practice in data collection for sensitive topics.

-We anticipate that a gender identity question may be asked with a question on sex as some data collectors may want to collect data on the protected characteristic of sex, female or male, in addition to data on gender identity.
+We anticipate that a gender identity question may be asked with a question on sex.
+Some data collectors may want to collect data on the protected characteristic of male or female sex in addition to data on gender identity.

 The gender identity question and a sex question can be placed next to each other or apart.
-If the respondent cannot see that a gender identity question will follow it is recommended that a guidance note be added to the sex question to say that a gender identity question will follow.
+Sometimes a respondent will be unable to see that a gender identity question will be asked after the sex question.
+In these cases, we would recommend adding a guidance note to the sex question to tell respondents that a gender identity question will be asked.

 Suitable data collection methods for this standard